troy351/iframe-penetrate-demo/README.md

 # iframe-penetrate-demo

-Introduce a technology when an iframe overlapped main content and two pages can still interactive simultaneously, just like they are in the same page.
+Introduce a technology when an iframe overlapped main content and two pages can still interactive simultaneously, just like they are on the same page.

 See online [demo](https://troy351.github.io/iframe-penetrate-demo/)